hyunjunian/Poor-Charlie-s-Almanack/en.md

 Finally, a word or two on why this overview of Charlie’s investment philosophy has focused so much on the subject of what to buy and so little on when to sell.
 The answer, in Charlie’s own words, serves as a wonderful summation of the Munger school of highly concentrated, focused investing described here:

-> “We’re partial to putting out large amounts of money where we won’t have to make another decision.
+> We’re partial to putting out large amounts of money where we won’t have to make another decision.
 If you buy something because it’s undervalued, then you have to think about selling it when it approaches your calculation of its intrinsic value.
 That’s hard.
 But if you can buy a few great companies, then you can sit on your ass.
-That’s a good thing.”
+That’s a good thing.
->

 Like his hero, Benjamin Franklin, Charlie Munger painstakingly developed and perfected unique approaches to personal and business endeavors.
 Through these methods, and through the development and maintenance of sound, lifelong habits, he has achieved extraordinary success.

-# Chapter Four: Eleven Talks
+# Chapter 4: Eleven Talks

 Charlie Munger is not the least bit shy when it comes to offering both frank criticism and constructive advice.
 When he sets his sights on an issue—be it a corrupt business practice, an academic failing, or a financial scandal—he lets loose with both barrels.
 Which is not to say he spends all his time focused on life’s failings.
 He is equally at home discussing the values of lifelong learning or the joys of a successful marriage.
 But whatever the topic, Charlie is apt to tell it like it is, which is exactly what he has done in over two decades of public speaking.

 Here, then, are 11 of Charlie’s best talks, including a special compilation he has prepared exclusively for this book.
 Enjoy.

-- Harvard School Commencement Speech
+1. Harvard School Commencement Speech
-- A Lesson on Elementary, Worldly Wisdom
+2. A Lesson on Elementary, Worldly Wisdom
-- A Lesson on Elementary, Worldly Wisdom, Revisited
+3. A Lesson on Elementary, Worldly Wisdom, Revisited
-- Practical Thought about Practical Thought?
+4. Practical Thought about Practical Thought?
-- Harvard Law School 50th Reunion Address
+5. Harvard Law School 50th Reunion Address
-- Investment Practices of Leading Charitable Foundations
+6. Investment Practices of Leading Charitable Foundations
-- Philanthropy Roundtable
+7. Philanthropy Roundtable
-- The Great Financial Scandal of 2003
+8. The Great Financial Scandal of 2003
-- Academic Economics
+9. Academic Economics
-- USC Gould School of Law Commencement Address
+10. USC Gould School of Law Commencement Address
-- The Psychology of Human Misjudgment: A special compilation talk, with material written by Charlie exclusively for this book
+11. The Psychology of Human Misjudgment: A special compilation talk, with material written by Charlie exclusively for this book

+## Talk 1: Harvard School Commencement Speech

+*Harvard Shcool, Los Angeles, June 13, 1986*

 In a vow that students the world over may hope he renounces, Charlie delivered “the one and only graduation speech I will ever make” in 1986 at the Harvard School in Los Angeles.
 The occasion was the graduation of Philip Munger, the last of five Munger family sons to matriculate at this prep school (originally an all-boys institution and now the coeducational school called Harvard-Westlake).